pranav6996/t-CNE/README.md

 # 🌀 t-SNE Visualization of 3D Blobs

-This mini-project explores dimensionality reduction using **t-SNE (t-Distributed Stochastic Neighbor Embedding)** and plots both 3D and 2D visualizations of clustered data for better understanding of how data structure can be simplified and visualized.
+This project explores dimensionality reduction using **t-SNE (t-Distributed Stochastic Neighbor Embedding)** and plots both 3D and 2D visualizations of clustered data for better understanding of how data structure can be simplified and visualized.

 ---